tokenspice/tokenspice/README.md

 - Controllable agents use EVM.
 - Uncontrollable agents use pure Python.
 But each has EOA.
    - Therefore the core dynamics are still on-chain

+### AgentWallet connects Python agents to web3 behavior

+- Each Agent has an AgentWallet.
+- AgentWallet is the main bridge between higher-level Python and EVM.
+- Each AgentWallet holds a Web3Wallet.
+- The Web3Wallet holds a private key and creates TXs.

 ### Controllables

 Controllable agents (structure):